Kurz Academic Writing

-Free of charge for the employees of the Czech Academy of Sciences who only pay the course registration fee (200,- or 500,- CZK depending on how many courses at the Dept. they sign up for).
-Everyone else pays 4.500,- CZK per course cycle.
+Free of charge for the employees of the Czech Academy of Sciences who only pay the course registration fee (500,- CZK).
+Everyone else pays 5.900,- CZK per course cycle.

 We typically open all three sessions (AW1, AW2, and AW3) each semester.
-Fall semester usually starts in early October, the spring semester in February.
-This upcoming Spring semester begins with the week of Feb 26, 2018.
+The Fall semester usually starts in early October, the spring semester in February.

 - Kamila Etchegoyen Rosolová, PhD